karakashdeep/cellular_automata_programs/README.md

 # cellular_automata_programs
-contains simple programs performing cellular automation and generating patterns from wolfram rules
+contains simple python3 programs performing cellular automation and generating patterns from wolfram rules the scripts might be slow (depending on the frame size selected-read the comments in Cellular_Automata_BW.py) dependencies include:
+   1.matplotlib package
+   2.numpy package